miraclelinux/meta-emlinux/doc/raspberrypi3.md

 5. Setup ip address to device

-This setup is almost same as eth0 case.
+This setup is almost the same as eth0 case.
 Use wlan0 instead of eth0.